 The Little Mermaid – the landmark of Copenhagen

 No Copenhagen without the Little Mermaid right?
-I think that’s one of the first things people think of, when they think of Denmark and Copenhagen!
-At least when thinking of sight seeing points!
-It was definitely also on my top of things I wanted to see!
-I have a thing about fairytales, and I even remember my mum reading H.C.
-Andersen and the Little Mermaid for me!
+I think that’s one of the first things people think of when they think of Denmark and Copenhagen!
+At least when thinking of sightseeing points!
+It was definitely also on my top of things I wanted to see.
+I have a thing for fairytales, and I even remember my mum reading H.C.
+Andersen and the Little Mermaid for me.

 Tivoli – the second oldest theme park in the world

 I love theme parks in general – nothing better than to get an adrenaline rush in a good roller coaster!
 It’s just fun!
-When you go to a theme park or an amusement park you are bound to have fun – and that’s the part I love the most.
+When you go to an amusement park you are bound to have fun – and that’s the part I love the most.
 We went to Tivoli one of the days and it did not disappoint – and that was not only because of the roller coaster and carousels.
-It won my heart over by being such a beautiful park and garden!
+It won my heart over by being such a beautiful park with an impressive garden!
 It really has an atmosphere of an old historical theme park.
 I don’t hope it will be the last time visiting Tivoli!

 Strøget – one the longest pedestrian shopping streets in Europe

-Sending 2 girls who love fashion and beauty abroad without doing some shopping?
-No, that is impossible, so I of course have to mention Strøget in the heart of Copenhagen!
+Sending two girls who love fashion and beauty abroad without doing some shopping?
+No, that is impossible, so of course, I have to mention Strøget in the heart of Copenhagen!
 It is one of the longest and most narrow shopping streets in Europe with no cars passing through!
 All pedestrians!

 Luckily it is also located in the center of the old city, so it was very easy to find!
 We spent way too many hours there shopping, but we loved it!
-It not only has all the normal brands, but also has a lot of high-end brands.
+It not only has all the regular brands but also a lot of high-end brands.
 They also have a pretty nice website, where you can see all the shops, brands, restaurants, directions and a lot of other things.

-Another thing I really like about that street is that it’s not all shops!
-There are a lot of historical buildings, statues, side streets that are worth taking a look at and other sight seeing spots along the way.
-We for example also visited “Rundetårn” which translated means the Round Tower.
+Another thing I really liked about that street is that it’s not all shops!
+There are a lot of historical buildings, statues, side streets that are worth taking a look at and other sightseeing spots along the way.
+We for example also visited “Rundetårn” which translates to “the Round Tower”.
 It’s another historical building with a great view over Copenhagen.
 Worth a visit if you got some extra time or need a break from all the shopping!